-Students learn how cattle utilize nutrients and energy from food humans cannot digest and convert it to meat, a food rich in zinc, iron, and protein.
+Students learn how cattle utilize nutrients and energy from food that humans cannot digest and convert it to meat, a food rich in zinc, iron, and protein.
 All programs begin with a tour of the farm.

 Lower Elementary (K - 2)